 “I would love for FIT4MOM to become a common name in this town.
 I want every single mom to know about it.
 The community we have here is so special, and I want them to come for that, not just the workout.”

-Guntharp says that her biggest goal is to see FIT4MOM become a to-go default as a suggestion for moms who are in need of something like what they offer.
+Guntharp says that her biggest goal as a FIT4MOM franchise owner is to see FIT4MOM become a to-go default as a suggestion for moms who are in need of something like what they offer.

 “Madison it’s growing.
 I see it exploding right in front of us, and I would love for all of these people who are moving here or already here to know that we are an option and that we are here for them.”